dridri/bcflight/README.md

 (this project is not dead, just paused due to financial reasons)

+[12-03-2019] Current roadmap is to create (and maybe sell) a drone-specific board for the RaspberryPi Compute Module, allowing reduced weight by stacking every peripherals on it.
+This also enables the possibility to use an STM32Fx to control IMU and motors, as the RaspberryPi's DMA can only produce 500Hz PWM but not oneshot/multishot/dshot

 # BeyondChaos Flight
 This project aims to create open-source flight controller and ground controller for Linux based drones.
 The general idea is to allow to create any kind of flying object, from quad-racer to autonomous flying wing.